Next Palestinian legislative election: Attempts to resolve election issue

 Fawzi Barhoum, a spokesman for Hamas, said that Abbas didn't have the legitimacy to make the electoral call.
 "Hamas will not take part in this election.
 We will not give it legitimacy.
 And we will not recognize the results."

 In October 2011, Abbas sent a proposal to Hamas for another general election, preferably to be held in early 2012.
 It was suggested that Hamas would be more willing to participate in another election following the Gilad Shalit prisoner exchange which boosted Hamas' standing in Gaza.
 In November 2011, an election date on 4 May 2012 was preliminarily agreed on.
 However, due to further bickering, the election could not be held by that date.

 On 20 December 2013, Hamas called on the Palestinian Authority to form a six-month national unity government that would finally hold the long-delayed general election.
 Following the upgrade of the UN status of Palestine to non-member observer state, it was proposed that general state elections would follow in 2013, in line with unity talks of Fatah and Hamas.
 In April 2014, agreement was reached between Fatah and Hamas to form a unity government, which happened on 2 June 2014, and for general elections to take place within 6 months of the agreement.

 Elections had previously been scheduled for April and October 2014 in accordance with the Fatah–Hamas Gaza Agreement of April 2014.
 However the elections were then delayed indefinitely.
 In October 2017, Hamas and Fatah signed a reconciliation deal in which Hamas agreed to dissolve the unity government in Gaza and hold general elections by the end of 2018, but the elections again were not held.
 Mahmoud Abbas announced on 26 September 2019 in a speech at the UN General Assembly that he intended to set a date for elections once he returned to the West Bank.
 Hamas responded by indicating that it was ready to hold "comprehensive and general elections", but on 6 November, Hamas and Palestinian Islamic Jihad (PIJ) rejected Abbas's terms for holding elections, which required candidates to recognize the agreements signed by the PLO to be able to run.
+It can possibly be held in 2026.